gopalsingh18/Movie-Recommender-System/README.md

 # 🎬 Movie Recommender System

-A content-based movie recommender system built in Python using pandas, scikit-learn, and NLTK.
+-A content-based movie recommender system built in Python using pandas, scikit-learn, and NLTK.

-This project recommends similar movies based on genres, keywords, cast, and crew information extracted from the TMDb dataset.
+-This project recommends similar movies based on genres, keywords, cast, and crew information extracted from the TMDb dataset.

 ## Features
 - Recommend Top 5 Similar Movies
 - Text preprocessing and stemming
 - Cosine similarity for ranking recommendations
 - Simple command-line interface